syncfusion-content/fileformat-docs/File-Formats/DocIO/MailMerge.md

 ## Event support for Mail merge

-The **MailMerge** class provides event support to customize the document contents and merging image data during the mail merge process.
+The MailMerge class provides event support to customize the document contents and merging image data during the mail merge process.
 The following events are supported by Essential DocIO in mail merge process.

-* **MergeField** - occurs during mail merge when a mail merge field except image mail merge field is encountered in the document
+* MergeField - occurs during mail merge when a mail merge field except image mail merge field is encountered in the document
-* **MergeImageField** - occurs during mail merge when a image mail merge field is encountered in the document
+* MergeImageField - occurs during mail merge when a image mail merge field is encountered in the document

-**MergeField** **Event**
+MergeField Event

 The following code example shows how to use MergeField event during mail merge process.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Opens the template document.